 Revision of the Stewardship Plan.
 The Stewardship Council shall conduct a thorough review of the Stewardship Plan and its recommendations at least every five years.
-If and when mendations at least every five years.
 If and when the Council determines that meaningful annual action plans cannot be developed consistent with the parameters of the existing plan, or a significant change of some sort needs to be made, the Council should undertake a revision.